 It would be very easy to start again... it's stopping again that might not work.

 It's interesting too because they're both getting older, so Loy's no-longer-patient wife is less able to embody those tolerance tropes.
 Her elfin sparkle has dimmed.
 And you can tell their rapport is strained because they have such affection for each other as actors it hurts to see them hurt themselves hurting each other.
 It hurts her to be mean to him, to force him to re-examine his notion of himself as an adorable souse.
 Drinking men their age slide into sobriety, moderation, or an alcoholic ward.
+And those are the only options.
 They seldom get a second chance to detox their liver for ten years before they, as we say in AA, turn from cucumber to pickle.
-For an actress who's been granted-- or perhaps burdened--with excessive MGM-brand dignity to make her romance with either version of Powell believable, Loy's had to mellow, and so they seem like Nick and Nora Charles if Nick joined AA and got super boring and preachy for ten years and Nora was so sick of how unfun he'd become she filed for divorce and started dating the local Bellamy.
-But then Nick relapses, so she loves him again and hence the title!
-His co-dependent stammering and soft-shoeing and trying to get her drunk makes a weak wooing combo, but it all starts to work, as the magic of booze always does, until it finally doesn't, and takes off its loving mask to reveal the cold sadistic demon beneath.
+For an actress who's been granted-- or perhaps burdened--with excessive MGM-brand dignity to make her romance with either version of Powell believable, Loy's had to mellow and compromise.
+Together in AGAIN they seem like Nick and Nora if Nick joined AA and got super boring and preachy for ten years and Nora was so sick of how unfun he'd become she filed for divorce and started dating the local Bellamy.
+But then Nick relapsed, so she loves him again and hence the title!
+His co-dependent stammering and soft-shoeing and trying to get her drunk makes for a sad, weak wooing, but it all starts to work, as the magic of booze always does, until it finally doesn't.
+Then, when it has you in its grip, booze takes off its loving mask to reveal the cold sadistic demon beneath.
 But who can't forgive a little torture if provides even a moment the true bliss?

 |I Love You Again (1941)|